seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-01.md

 > vuccatāvuso, rūpaṁ.
 Iti idañca nāmaṁ idañca rūpaṁ – idam vuccatāvuso
 > nāma-rūpaṁ.*[^fn9]
 >
-> "Feeling, perception, intention, contact, attention – this, friend, is called
+> Feeling, perception, intention, contact, attention – this, friend, is called
 > 'name'.
 The four great primaries and form dependent on the four great
 > primaries – this, friend, is called 'form'.
 So this is 'name' and this is
-> 'form' – this, friend, is called 'name-and-form'."
+> 'form' – this, friend, is called 'name-and-form'.

 Well, this seems lucid enough as a definition but let us see, whether there is any justification for regarding feeling, perception, intention, contact and